mia-platform/documentation/docs/console/console-extensibility/registration.md

 This key is not required, in fact if it is omitted the extension menu item will be placed outside of any group menu.
 The `category` key, if it is defined, has the following info:
 - `id` (_required_): it is the identifier of a menu group where you want to attach the menu item.
 It is possible to choose an existing category id documented on the [supported locations page](/console/console-extensibility/locations.md) or create a new `category` specifing also its `labelIntl` and `order`.
 - `labelIntl`: the label to be used on the new category menu item.
-This field requires an object JSON `{"en": string, "it": string}` so that the label text is internationalized. **It should not be defined if the choosen category id already exists.**
+This field requires an object JSON `{"en": string, "it": string}` so that the label text is internationalized. **It should not be defined if the chosen category id already exists.**
-- `order`: it is an optionally numeric value used to sort in ascending order the category items on the sidebar considering that during the rendering, the `category` menu are sorted first and then the menu items attached on a specific `category` menu. **It should not be defined if the choosen category id already exists.**
+- `order`: it is an optionally numeric value used to sort in ascending order the category items on the sidebar considering that during the rendering, the `category` menu are sorted first and then the menu items attached on a specific `category` menu. **It should not be defined if the chosen category id already exists.**

 **IconName**